leeprovoost/go-rest-api-template/README.md

 Perfect.
 Or, is it?
 What if we want to pass more variables to the handler function?
 Like Metrics?
 Or some environment variables?
 We'd continuously have to change ALL our handlers and the type signature will become quite long and hard to maintain.
 An alternative is to create a server or an environment struct and use that as a container for our variables we want to pass around the system.

-In our `helpers.go` we'll add:
+In our `server/appenv.go` we'll add:

 ```
-type AppContext struct {
+type AppEnv struct {
 	Render  *render.Render
 	Version string
 	Env     string